We believe that it is time not merely to transform but to re-imagine education.

-The Primary Programme (Nursery to grade 5) aims to create a joyous, nurturing and vibrant space that stimulates the child’s curiosity and imagination and fosters her instinct for exploration and inquiry.
+The Junior Programme (Nursery to Grade 4) aims to create a joyous, nurturing and vibrant space that stimulates the child’s curiosity and imagination and fosters her instinct for exploration and inquiry.
 We focus on the child’s Swabhav (basic nature and instincts) to enable her to develop a robust sense of self and others as she interacts with and explores her environment.
 We nurture the whole child by facilitating her social, emotional and academic development.
 She gains practical hands-on experiences which link her learning to the real world.

-Students of grades 6 to 8 follow the lower secondary International General Certificate of Secondary Education (IGCSE) programme.
-In their final year in the middle programme, grade 8 students are introduced to the key objectives of the senior IGCSE programme.
-During this transition year, students become increasingly familiar with key IGSCE grade 9 objectives and begin to acquire skills which they will develop mastery of by the time they sit the grade 10 Board exams.
+Students of Grades 5, 6, 7 and 8 are part of the middle programme and Grade 6 to 8 follow the Lower Secondary International General Certificate of Secondary Education (IGCSE) programme.
 Our middle years programme focuses on in-depth trans-disciplinary learning expeditions that connect students’ mastery of skills and content to real life issues and purposes.
 They work together to make the world a better place.

 The Senior Programme consolidates the learnings of earlier years to develop young adults who have excellent breadth and depth of knowledge; flourish physically, intellectually, emotionally and ethically whilst excelling in traditional academic subjects.
 There is greater emphasis on building an international spirit and the 21st century skills of communication, critical thinking, creativity, collaboration and leadership that will serve these young men and women well as they prepare to step out into the world beyond the school gates.
 The programme embraces the free exchange of ideas, harnessing the creative energies of these young adults in a learning environment rich in dialogue and collaboration.